silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

       echo "<vault_file_password>" > ~/vault_pass.txt
       ```

 Great!
-Now that you completed the setup of Terraform and Ansible, you can start [provisioning the WordPress infrastructure](#provision_terraform_infrastructure_single_site_wordpress) in {{site.data.keyword.Bluemix_notm}} by using Terraform.
+Now that you completed the setup of Terraform and Ansible, you can start [provisioning the Wordpress infrastructure](#provision_terraform_infrastructure_single_site_wordpress) in {{site.data.keyword.Bluemix_notm}} by using Terraform.

-## Lesson 3: Provisioning the WordPress infrastructure with Terraform
+## Lesson 3: Provisioning the Wordpress infrastructure with Terraform
 {: #provision_terraform_infrastructure_single_site_wordpress}

-In this lesson, you deploy the classic virtual server instances and the {{site.data.keyword.Bluemix_notm}} classic load balancer that you need for your WordPress app.
+In this lesson, you deploy the classic virtual server instances and the {{site.data.keyword.Bluemix_notm}} classic load balancer that you need for your Wordpress app.
 {: shortdesc}

 1. In your Terraform project directory, update the `variables.tf` with values for your target `datacenter`, `ssh_label` and `ssh_key` for your environment.